Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

-British silver hallmarks are government-regulated stamps on silver items that guarantee purity, origin, and age, preventing fraud since medieval times.
+British silver hallmarks are government-regulated stamps guaranteeing silver purity, origin, and age.

 What are British Silver Hallmarks?
-How Many Types are There and How to Identify Them?
+How Many Types are There and How to Read and Identify Them?

 British silver hallmarks are a set of stamped marks on silver items that guarantee their purity, origin, and age.